 While his condition was continually managed with medication, care plans and check-ups at the RCH, Kyle did not let it hold him back, attending school with his friends, playing cricket and football.

 “He was living a normal life until he was 26.
 He took himself to hospital because he had a pain in the guts and was diagnosed with an aggressive bowel cancer,” said father Grant.

 After fighting hard for four months, Kyle lost his battle with cancer.
 Whilst the ending of Kyle’s life was tragic and deeply saddening for his family and numerous circles of friends, the story of his courage, determination and persistence inspired the Sheldon’s to establish the Kyle Sheldon Memorial Fund and support the RCH.

 “While the surgeon-centric model worked for us at the time with Kyle at the RCH, we could see with changing times, the increased amount of cases and their complexities that this model was not the way to continue.
-We strongly believe the CCS will result in better patient and family outcomes for children afflicted with conditions similar to what Kyle had,” said Grant.
+We strongly believe the CPRS will result in better patient and family outcomes for children afflicted with conditions similar to what Kyle had,” said Grant.

-The Kyle Sheldon Memorial Fund has committed $150,000 over three years to ensure the CCS can deliver a truly world class patient care model and improve the quality of life of children with complex colorectal, urological and gynaecological conditions.
+The Kyle Sheldon Memorial Fund has committed $150,000 over three years to ensure the CPRS can deliver a truly world class patient care model and improve the quality of life of children with complex colorectal, urological and gynaecological conditions.